yhagio/tutorialedge.net/content/post/golang/hugo/getting-started-with-hugo.md

 date = "2017-05-27T11:13:46+01:00"
-title = "Getting Started With Hugo" draft = true series = ["hugo"] tags = ["golang", "hugo"] author = "Elliot Forbes"
+title = "Getting Started With Hugo" draft = true desc = "In this tutorial we look at how you can get started writing your first hugo based website" series = ["hugo"] tags = ["golang", "hugo"] author = "Elliot Forbes"